 I put my head under the inlet to the swimming pool and prayed for healing for my body.
 I was alone in the pool and stayed like this for the longest time.
 The healing properties of the water have yet to be tested, but my hair had never been as shiny, full-bodied and luscious and I didn't have to wash it for the whole duration of my stay in the Westfjords!

 The swimming pool belongs to the community and the entrance fee, ISK 500, is payable at the reception desk at Hotel Laugarhóll.
 Opening hours are 08:00-22:00.
 And remember, don't forget to take a good shower in the pool house before you enter the pools!

-By the geothermal pools you will find the most extraordinary flowers, amongst them Brönugras - Dactylorhiza maculata, the Icelandic wild orchid, which I like to call the Orchid of the North.
+By the geothermal pools, you will find the most extraordinary flowers, amongst them Brönugras - Dactylorhiza maculata, the Icelandic wild orchid, which I like to call the Orchid of the North.

 There are so many beautiful flowers here, which I haven't seen in other locations in Iceland, like this purple flower below Blákolla -Prunella vulgaris.
-I wandered around this area for the longest time and basket in its beauty.
+I wandered around this area for the longest time and basked in its beauty.

 Another very rare and beautiful purple flower grows at Svanshóll, a little bit west of Hotel Laugarhóll.
 This rare flower is called Vatnamynta - Mentha aquatica.